Grimmys/rpg_tactical_fantasy_game/README.md

 The game is a RPG Tactical Fantasy game, turn-based and is in 2D.
 I'm actually looking for a name.
+Neither goal (i.e. no victory condition) nor defeat condition are availables for now.

 <b>Version</b> : 0.0.0